 Small liberal arts schools have always attracted me, but the BVM’s inclusion of the values of freedom and justice as central to Clarke’s mission make it unique.
 Education should not simply be about job preparation; it should cultivate citizenship for the common good.

-Advocate new realities.
+Advocate for new realities.
 Achieve media fluency.
 Change your world

 Digital.
 Convergence.
 Remix.
 Circulation.
 Fragmentation.
 Mobility.
 Collaboration.
 Crowdsourcing.
 Participatory.
 Personalization.
 Hashtag.